Here are some tips from the American Academy of Pediatrics (AAP) to help ensure your children have a healthy and safe Halloween.

-Because masks can limit or block eyesight, consider non-toxic makeup and decorative hats as safer alternatives.
+Consider non-toxic makeup and decorative hats as safer alternatives to masks.
 Hats should fit properly to prevent them from sliding over eyes.
-Makeup should be tested ahead of time on a small patch of skin to ensure there are no unpleasant surprises on the big day.
+Makeup should be tested ahead of time on a small patch of your child's skin to ensure there are no unpleasant surprises or allergic reactions on the big day.
+Toxic ingredients have been found in cosmetics marketed to teens and tweens.

 Consider using a flashlight or glow stick instead of a candle to light your pumpkin.
 If you do use a candle, a votive candle is safest.